carineang/tp/docs/DeveloperGuide.md

 **MSS**:

-1. User requests to add a note to a contact.
+1. User requests to change a note to a contact.
-2. Notarius adds the note to the contact’s list of notes and confirms the successful addition of the note.
+2. Notarius changes the note of the client contact and confirms the successful change of the note.

    Use case ends.